bworrell/narcolepsy/README.rst

 Disclaimer
 ----------

-This is a proof of concept and probably shouldn't be used in any sort of real-world scenario where testing of time-critical code has any measure of importance. **USE AT YOUR OWN RISK!**
+This is a proof of concept.
+Use at your own risk!

 LICENSE